captionpoint/captionpoint-plays/FUN-HOME.md

 ---

 ## ALISON:
-WELCOME TO OUR HOUSE ON MAPLE AVENUE
+WELCOME TO OUR HOUSE ON MAPLE AVENUE<br>
 SEE HOW WE POLISH AND WE SHINE
-WE REARRANGE AND REALIGN

 ---

+WE REARRANGE AND REALIGN<br>
 EVERYTHING IS BALANCED AND SERENE

+---

 LIKE CHAOS NEVER HAPPENS IF IT’S NEVER SEEN

 ---

 ## ALISON AND HELEN:
 EV’RY NEED WE ANTICIPATE AND FILL

+---

 AND STILL –

 ---

+---

 ## HELEN AND SMALL ALISON:
-HE WANTS THE REAL FEATHER DUSTER USED ON THE BOOKCASE
+HE WANTS THE REAL FEATHER DUSTER <br>
+USED ON THE BOOKCASE

 ---

 ## HELEN AND CHRISTIAN:
-FIND ALL THE BOOKS WE READ
+FIND ALL THE BOOKS WE READ <br>
 AND CAREFULLY RESTORE

 ---

 ## HELEN AND JOHN:
-HE WANTS THEM ALPHABETIZED BY CLASSIFICATION
+HE WANTS THEM ALPHABETIZED BY <br>
+CLASSIFICATION

 ---

 ## HELEN:
-A VOLUME OUT OF PLACE
+A VOLUME OUT OF PLACE<br>
 COULD START A THIRD WORLD WAR

 ---

 ## HELEN AND THE KIDS:
-That’s an inch out of position
-Watch it, that’s a first edition
+THAT'S AN INCH OUT OF POSITION<br>
+WATCH IT, THAT'S A FIRST EDITION

 ---

 ## HELEN:
-What are we missing?
-What have we left out?
+WHAT ARE WE MISSING?<br>
+WHAT HAVE WE LEFT OUT?

 ---

-When he comes down here what’s in store?
+WHEN HE COMES DOWN HERE WHAT'S IN STORE?

 ---

 ## HELEN AND THE KIDS:
-HE WANTS—
-HE WANTS—
-HE WANTS—
+HE WANTS— HE WANTS— HE WANTS—

 ---

-## HELEN, CHRISTIAN, JOHN:
-WELCOME TO OUR HOUSE ON MAPLE AVENUE

----

-## ALISON AND SMALL ALISON:
+## HELEN AND THE KIDS (OVERLAPPING):
-WELCOME TO OUR HOUSE ON MAPLE AVENUE
+WELCOME TO OUR HOUSE ON MAPLE AVENUE<br>

----

-## HELEN, CHRISTIAN, JOHN:
 SEE HOW WE POLISH AND WE SHINE

 ---

-## ALISON AND SMALL ALISON:
-SEE HOW WE POLISH AND WE SHINE

----

-## HELEN, CHRISTIAN, JOHN:
-WE REARRANGE AND REALIGN

----

-## ALISON AND SMALL ALISON:
-WE REARRANGE AND REALIGN
+WE REARRANGE AND REALIGN<br>

----

-## HELEN, CHRISTIAN, JOHN:
 EVERYTHING IS BALANCED AND SERENE

 ---

-## BRUCE:
-EVERYTHING BALANCED AND SERENE

----

-## ALISON AND SMALL ALISON:
-EVERYTHING BALANCED AND SERENE

----

-## HELEN, CHRISTIAN, JOHN:
-LIKE CHAOS NEVER HAPPENS IF IT’S NEVER SEEN

----

-## BRUCE:
-LIKE CHAOS NEVER HAPPENS IF IT’S NEVER SEEN

----

-## ALISON AND SMALL ALISON:
 LIKE CHAOS NEVER HAPPENS IF IT’S NEVER SEEN

 ---